jktrn/enscribe.dev-hexo/source/_posts/writeups/mhs/compilation.md

 Here are the notes the author provided alongside the challenge description, abridged for brevity:

-- The connection times out after 60 seconds, and there will be 3 iterations
+- The connection times out after 60 seconds, and there will be 3 iterations.
-- The input will be given in $N$ lines where $N$ is the number of students.
-The first line represents the zeroth student, the second line represents the first student, and so on ($50 < N < 100$, $N \pmod 2 = 0$)
+- The input will be given in $N$ lines, where $N$ represents the number of students.
+The first line represents the zeroth student, the second line represents the first student, and so on ($50 < N < 100$, $N \bmod 2 = 0$).
-- Each line of input consists of $N - 1$ integers $R$ (ranged $0 < R < 100$, inclusive) that represent that student's rating of everybody but themselves
+- Each line of input contains $N - 1$ integers $R$ (ranged $0 < R < 100$, inclusive); $R$ represents a student's rating of another student at that index, repeated for everybody but themselves.
-- Determine the pairings that maximize the students' ratings for each other
-    - **Example**: If Student 1 -> Student 7 = 98 and Student 7 -> Student 1 = 87, and Students 1 and 7 are paired, the "score" of this pairing would be $98 + 87 = 185$
-- The output should list all maximized pairs (including duplicates; order of the pairs does not matter)
-    - **Example**: If Student 0 -> Student 3, Student 1 -> Student 2, and Student 4 -> Student 5, the desired output is: `0,3;1,2;2,1;3,0;4,5;5,4`
-- The connection will close if the output is incorrect, and reiterate if correct

-Let's see some sample input from the server:
+I've cut the notes provided in half to make it a bit more digestable.
+Before we continue, let's see some sample input from the server for context:

 {% ccb lang:py gutter1:1-4 caption:matchmaker.py %}
 from pwn import *